elmsln/DIG/sessions/session-03.md

 ## Requirements
 - Bring a laptop
 - Bring ideas for how you could increase engagement via stand alone interactions (examples: self checks, self directed activities)
-- Make an account on http://h5p.org so we can get playing faster

 ## Optional
-- Bring an idea for the lightning round w/ something that can be shown if voted
+Bring an idea for the lightning round w/ something that can be shown if voted
 ## Intro (2 min)

-- what we're here to do
+what we're here to do
 ## Open Lightning (~30 min)
 - Show / talk / connect on what you've been working on; max 1 minute http://www.online-stopwatch.com/
 - The 2-3 things people want to SEE via most votes in real time